Nepal ask FIFA to overturn Malaysia defeat because of player bans

 One of the seven, Hector Hevel, scored Malaysia’s opening goal in the match played in Johor, Malaysia.

 “We have reached out regarding an ineligible player in the match.
-Thus the result has to be overturned,” Indra Man Tuladhar, CEO of All Nepal Football Association, told AFP.
+Thus the result has to be overturned,” Indra Man Tuladhar, CEO of All Nepal Football Association, said.

 FIFA accused the FAM of submitting doctored or false documents that said the seven players had Malaysian ancestry, making them eligible to represent the country.
 FAM denied knowingly doing anything wrong.